 *The number of individuals who have been ‘released from isolation’ is determined by the CDC Guidance for discontinuation of isolation for persons with COVID-19.

 GVPH has created graphs to regularly share data about new cases over time, cumulative cases, and demographics of cases in our counties.
 These were last updated Thursday, May 28th.
 They will be updated on Tuesdays and Fridays.

 Once a positive test result is received, the health department reaches out to the affected person to ensure they are isolating in their home.
 Families of individuals who are confirmed positive for COVID-19 are given information about isolation and quarantine and asked to monitor symptoms.

 Local public health officials then conduct an interview with the patient to begin contact tracing - investigating any known contacts from the previous two weeks.
 We determine any potential at-risk contacts and notify them individually of that contact and that risk.

 Our commitment to the public is to announce all positive cases as soon as we can confirm the results.
 Therefore, we may make these announcements before we have fully completed our contact tracing.
 We will share more information as it is appropriate.
-To protect privacy, no additional information about the individual will be shared by the health department.
+To protect privacy, no additional information about the individuals will be shared by the health department.